 I’m not sure David S. Goyer is the right guy to hand the reins of the Superman franchise to.
 Sure, he cowrote one of my favorite films of the decade, “Batman Begins.”
 But…the guy has done some mediocre work.
 “The Invisible”?
 The script to “Jumper”?
 Warners would be better off sticking with Bryan Singer, not that “Superman Returns” worked.
 Warners is under the gun as they must get another Superman movie re, er, booted by 2011 if they don’t want to pay a hefty penalty.

 I don’t believe it when someone says 25 percent of the audience ankled a screening of “Watchmen,” as this dubious report claims.
 I don’t think I’ve ever seen that many people leave a screening.
-I am, however, willing to believe that lots of people think the film is so complicated that it requires them to […]

 Is “Watchmen” conservative?
 Not really.
 Author Alan Moore is an anarchist who frequently excoriates conservatives in interviews.
 And the movie doesn’t stake out a clearly defined political position.
 But if the news media were as harsh on both sides of the political aisle as “Watchmen” is, Republicans would never lose an election.
 More in my Sunday column.